XistGG/MassSimple/README.md

 Notice that this subsystem imposes some requirements on its use.

-1. You must only subscribe/unsubscribe from events on the Game thread
+1. You must only subscribe/unsubscribe while on the Game thread
 2. Any code executed in response to events broadcast by this Subsystem **must not** try to subscribe/unsubscribe Event delegates or **the game will deadlock**.
    - TLDR: make sure to subcribe/unsubscribe using non-Event-triggered code

-Currently there is only 1 simple accessor to get Entity data, `GetEntitiesByMetaType`, which is read-safe from any thread.
+Currently there is only one simple accessor to get Entity data, `GetEntitiesByMetaType`, which is read-safe from any thread.

 ### Entity Registry Processors